Makes 6 servings

 Ingredients

-1lb chicken cuts (I use leg meat)
+1lb chicken cuts (I use leg or thigh meat)

 8oz monterey jack cheese